 Install the package kernel-palladium (or kernel-palladium-avx2 or kernel-palladium-legacy).
 The subpackages kernel-modules and kernel-modules-extra are merged with kernel-palladium.
 For -devel, install kernel-palladium-devel.

 This kernel should be able to boot on most systems without an initramfs, with the exceptions of some special setups such as RAID, LVM, and LUKS.
 Btrfs and XFS are builtins, so you can boot those without an initramfs.
 Btrfs runs sanity checks on bootup, to help deal with the sometimes buggy nature of that filesystem.

-This is based on vanilla kernel.org tarballs, and only my own patches for compilation are included, so there are no Fedora patches to the source.
+This is based on vanilla kernel.org tarballs, and only patches for compilation, optimization, and stability are included, so there are no Fedora patches to the source.
 Very vanilla kernel, but with optimization cranked up in several ways.

 Please report all bugs that do not occur in the stock Fedora kernels to me.